 4141 Postmark Dr.

-Wait for the letter from Santa to be returned in the mail.
-As long as the Postmaster in Anchorage receives your letter by December 15, your child will receive his or her letter before Christmas.
-When it comes in the mail, have your camera ready to capture the magical moment when your child realizes the letter is really from the North Pole.
+Wait for the postmarked letter from Santa to be returned in the mail.
+As long as the postmaster in Anchorage receives your letter by December 10, your child will receive their letter before Christmas.